luongbalinh/play-mongo/README.md

 Start the Play project:

     ../play-mongo >  activator "~run 9000"

+You can select a specific configuration for running the application using *-Dconfig.file* option.
 Now, you will be able to execute the following from a terminal.

 This should fetch all the dependencies and start a Web Server listening on *localhost:9000*.
 Open a web browser at *localhost:9000*, you should be able to see a web interface that allows you to view all users, create a new user,